canopas/group-track-flutter/README.md

 <p align="center"> <a href="https://canopas.com/contact"><img src="screenshots/cta_banner.png" alt=""></a></p>

-# GroupTrack - Stay connected, Anywhere!
+# Grouptrack - Stay connected, Anywhere!
 Enhancing family safety and communication with real-time location sharing and modern UIs.

 <img src="screenshots/cover_image.png"  alt="cover"  width="100%"/>

 ## Overview
-Welcome to GroupTrack, an open-source Flutter application designed to enhance family safety 👫 through real-time location sharing 📍 and communication features 💬.
-GroupTrack aims to provide peace of mind by ensuring the safety 🛣 of your loved ones while facilitating seamless communication regardless of their location.
+Welcome to Grouptrack, an open-source Flutter application designed to enhance family safety 👫 through real-time location sharing 📍 and communication features 💬.
+Grouptrack aims to provide peace of mind by ensuring the safety 🛣 of your loved ones while facilitating seamless communication regardless of their location.

-GroupTrack adopts a declarative UI approach with Flutter and utilizes [flutter riverpod](https://pub.dev/packages/flutter_riverpod) for state management.
+Grouptrack adopts a declarative UI approach with Flutter and utilizes [flutter riverpod](https://pub.dev/packages/flutter_riverpod) for state management.
 This architecture promotes a clear separation of concerns, making the codebase more maintainable, scalable, and testable.
 Flutter’s widget-based system allows for the creation of highly responsive UIs, while flutter riverpod ensures efficient state handling across different components, leading to a smooth and intuitive user experience.

 ## Download App
 <a href="https://play.google.com/store/apps/details?id=com.canopas.yourspace"><img src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" width="200"></img></a>

 ## Features
-GroupTrack is currently in active development 🚧, with plans to incorporate additional features shortly.
+Grouptrack is currently in active development 🚧, with plans to incorporate additional features shortly.

-GroupTrack ensures your loved ones' well-being with:
+Grouptrack ensures your loved ones' well-being with:

 - Create and Join Spaces: Set up your own personalised spaces and invite others to join, or become part of an existing group to stay connected.
 - Live Location Sharing: Share your real-time location with members of your space, allowing them to follow your journey and stay informed about your whereabouts.